 What is the verification of greenhouse gas emissions: Is the ratification -after an objective assessment- that the content of an emission statement is free of inaccuracies and mistakes and the ratification of the compliance with the requirements of the Program that causes the need of a statement.

-What kind of organizations carries out the verifications: Always independent entities always independent from the organizations that issue the statement.
+What kind of organisations carries out the verifications: Always independent entities always independent from the organisations that issue the statement.

 What is the reference standard for accreditation: UNE EN ISO 14065: 2013

 What PTP are: Proficiency testing exercises provide an independent assessment of the laboratory data and compare it to reference values or the performance of similar laboratories, providing the Management a confirmation that the technical aspects of its services are satisfactory or alerts them as to the need to investigate potential problems in the laboratory.
 Through their participation, laboratories can also test performance in new tests or measurements or those carried out only rarely and compare the results using different methods (or different concentration levels, etc.), helping them to select the most appropriate method for their characteristics and the needs of their clients.

 What kind of organisations do PTP: Organisations that work offering PTP exercises, keeping the confidentiality of the results of the participation of the different laboratories.

 What is the reference standard for accreditation: UNE-EN ISO / IEC 17043